'OK boomer': National Party leader candidate Todd Muller the man who copped insult from Chlöe Swarbrick

 Muller took a significant paycut to make a run in Bay of Plenty, a safe National seat.

-In 2017, Muller rose up the party ranks and was tasked with holding the climate change portfolio.
+In 2017, he rose up the party ranks and was tasked with holding the climate change portfolio.

 On Wednesday, Muller confirmed he would contest National's leadership.